pusher/docs/docs/beams/reference/server-sdk-java-kotlin.md

 ---
-title: Server SDK java kotlin
+title: Pusher Beams Docs | Java & Kotlin Server SDK
+description: The Beams Java/Kotlin server SDK is available on Maven Central.
+Follow this guide to begin sending notifications from your Java or Kotlin app.
 layout: beams.njk
 eleventyNavigation:
   parent: Server sdks